 American Fortune M&A Process

-Confidentiality in a business sale and acquisition needs to be incorporated into each part of the merger and acquisition process.
+Confidentiality in a business sale and acquisition needs to be maintained and administrated by all Mergers and Acquisitions Consultants.
 Information needs to be carefully shared on a piecemeal basis and only after the recipient has met the appropriate qualifications and is found to be worthy to receive confidential information.
 Each step of the Merger and Acquisition Process needs to have protective systems in place to maintain and protect confidentiality.
 Without strict confidentiality controls, information will leak to competitors, employees, customers, and suppliers causing harm to the business being marketed for sale.

 Defining Goals, Options and Exit Strategies in the M&A Process